Admissions InformationVeterans Education & Transition Services

 Veterans Enrollment Services

-The academic year is divided into four sessions: fall semester, extending from August through December; Intersession, if available, the month of January; spring semester, from February through May; and summer session, from approximately June through mid- August.
+The academic year is divided into four sessions: fall semester, extending from August through December; Intersession, if offered, during the month of January; spring semester, from February through May; and summer session, from approximately June through mid- August.
 Check the college website for application filing periods.

 The application for admission is available on-line www.goldenwestcollege.edu.